| Title: | Fit 'TabNet' Models for Classification and Regression |

 A TabNet model object.
 It can be used for serialization, predictions, or further fitting.

-Outcome value are accepted here only for consistent syntax with tabnet_fit
+Outcome value are accepted here only for consistent syntax with tabnet_fit, but

 by design the outcome, if present, is ignored during pre-training.